-During the COVID-19 pandemic, we are taking necessary actions to safeguard the health of our employees.
-Steps we have taken include enhancing facility safety measures, encouraging hygiene practices advised by health authorities, mandating face-coverings, restricting business travel and site visitors and implementing remote working for certain office employees.
+During fiscal year 2021, as the COVID-19 pandemic has persisted, we have continued to prioritize the health, safety and well-being of our employees.
+At various points during fiscal year 2021, we have taken steps to enhance facility safety, encourage hygiene practices advised by health authorities, mandate face-coverings, restrict business travel and site visitors and implement remote working for certain office employees.
 We continue to monitor our practices to remain aligned with federal, state, local and international laws, regulations and guidelines.